RhinoSecurityLabs/cloudgoat/scenarios/beanstalk_secrets/README.md

 ![Scenario Route(s)](https://rhinosecuritylabs.com/wp-content/uploads/2018/07/cloudgoat-e1533043938802-1140x400.jpg)

-## Walkthrough - [SERVICE] Secrets
+## Walkthrough - Elastic Beanstalk Secrets

-Include a high level overview of the attack path here.

-1. Start by...
+1. Start by using the provided low-privileged AWS credentials.
-2. ...
-3. ...
-4. ...
-5. ...
-6. ...
-7. ...
-8. ...
+2. Verify access with `aws sts get-caller-identity`.
+3. Enumerate Elastic Beanstalk applications and environments using Pacu’s `beanstalk__enum` module.
+4. Identify the EB environment with misconfigured environment variables that store secondary credentials.
+5. Use the secondary credentials to enumerate IAM resources and permissions.
+6. Discover that you can create an access key for an administrator user using the `iam:CreateAccessKey` permission.
+7. Generate an admin access key and take over the account.
+8. Finally, use the admin privileges to retrieve the final flag from AWS Secrets Manager.

 A detailed cheat sheet & walkthrough for this route is available [here](./cheat_sheet.md).